AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/feature_importances/README.md

 3 | GSE | 0,241 | (0,005) | 0,241 |
 4 | WBSI | 0,231 | (0,005) | 0,231 |

-The results for individual psychological variables and for sub-categories of WBSI variable are availabe in a file: 'Tarkeysarvojen_tuloksia.xlsx'.
+The results for individual psychological variables and for sub-categories of WBSI variable are availabe in the file: 'Tarkeysarvojen_tuloksia.xlsx'.